techgrounds/techgrounds-laminated-denim/beschrijvingen/02_notes/NTW-02 Notes.md

 * Unmanaged switches, which are ideal for small networks.

 ### Router
 A router is primarily a network layer device, and used to connect a LAN (Local Area Network) to a WAN (Wide Area Network), such as the internet.
-As their name indicates, routers are responsible for routing data via the ideal path.
+As their name indicates, routers are responsible for routing data.
+They have a variety of different configuration options and advanced features, such as firewalls and traffic control.

 ### Modem
+A modem is a digital-to-analog signal converter that converts digital signals for transfer over analog phone lines.
+They are a physical and data link layer device, and are typically provided by DSL and cable internet providers.

 ### Gateway
+Gateways are a more advanced type of router, designed to connect multiple networks that each use distinct protocols and domain name services.
+A protocol converter serves as the translater between these different networks, and a router that has this function can also be called a gateway.

+### Access Point
+Access points are data link devices, and are usually used in conjunction with a wireless connection.
+It can serve as a connector between a wired network and wireless devices, or a router that transmits data from one AP to another.

 ### NIC
+A network interface card is an adapter that connects a machine to the network.
+With a unique #MAC address, it serves as a data link layer device.

 ## Other terms

 #### DHCP
+Dynamic Host Configuration Protocol gives IP addresses to new devices on the network.
+It allows for automatic configuration of basic networking settings.

+#### Subnet Mask
+A subnet mask is used to designate subnetworks for a LAN.
+It divides an IP address into a a host address and a network address and can determine how many devices are allowed on the subnet.

+#### CPEs
+Customer Premise Equipment is any device connected to the network or internet.

+#### Lease time
+The amount of time an IP address can be leased to a device.
+The IP address is reserved for the duration and can be renewed via contact with the DHCP server.